craftcms/docs/docs/3.x/project-config.md

 ];
 ```

+If you don’t intend to use Project Config, you _should_ disable `writeYamlAutomatically` to avoid pushing project config changes into production that could impact migrations.

 You will still be able to manually trigger YAML file generation from the Project Config utility, or by running the following terminal command:

 ```bash